somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

   * When you take a non-random action make sure you randomly pick between all actions that had the highest Q-value
   * Keep your feature values between [0,1] otherwise the update step will cause wild fluctuations in weights.
 Mine are binary.
 Put another way, normalize your features.
   * Remember that feature values are supposed to characterize state-action pairs (repeat this to yourself)
-  * Instanaeous rewards are very important for learning, do not rely on end-state rewards (such as goals)
+  * Instantaneous rewards are very important for learning, do not rely on end-state rewards (such as goals)
   * Your agent will not perform actions that are not featured/rewarded
   * Start with 1 feature/reward before adding more (baby steps!)